-E25 Man-Made Feature
+E25 Human-Made Feature

-Subclass of: E24 Physical Man-Made Thing E26 Diversional Easturn
+Subclass of: E24 Physical Human-Made Thing E26 Physical Feature Scope Note: This class comprises physical features that are purposely created by human activity, such as scratches, artificial caves, artificial water channels, etc. In particular, it includes the information encoding features on mechanical or digital carriers.
+No assumptions are made as to the extent of modification required to justify regarding a feature as human-made.
+For example, rock art or even "cup and ring" carvings on bedrock a regarded as types of

-- E26 Physical Feature - Scope Note: This class comprises physical features that are purposely created by human activity, such as scratches, artificial caves, artificial water channels, etc. In particular, it includes the information encoding features on mechanical or digital carriers.
+E25 Human-Made Feature.

-No assumptions are made as to the extent of modification required to justify regarding a feature as man-made.
-For example, rock art or even "cup and ring" carvings on bedrock a regarded as types of E25 Man-Made Feature.
+- the Manchester Ship Canal (Famie, 1980) - Michael Jackson's nose following plastic surgery - .
+The laser-readable "pits" engraved June 2014 on Martin Doerr's CD-R, copying songs of Edith Piaf's.

-- the Manchester Ship Canal (Famie, 1980) - Michael Jackson's nose following plastic surgery - The laser-readable "pits" engraved June 2014 on Martin Doerr's CD-R, copying songs of Edith Piaf's. - The carved letters on the Rosetta Stone
+The carved letters on the Rosetta Stone